onthecodepath/iOS-Interview-Questions/README.md

 ## Table of Contents

 - [Design Pattern](https://github.com/onthecodepath/iOS-Interview-Questions#design-pattern)
-    - Why is design pattern very important?
     - What is Singleton Pattern?
+    - What is the delegation pattern?
+    - What is MVC?
 - [Core Data](https://github.com/onthecodepath/iOS-Interview-Questions#core-data)
     - What is Core Data?
     - When would you use Core Data over NSUserDefault?
     - What is an object managed context?
 - [General/Uncategorized](https://github.com/onthecodepath/iOS-Interview-Questions#general--uncategorized)
     - What is the difference between a class and an object?
-    - What is the delegation pattern?
-    - What is MVC?
     - What is JSON?
     - What is the difference between _name vs self.name?
     - What is a category and when is it used?